A Quantitative Central Limit Theorem for the Excursion Area of Random Spherical Harmonics over Subdomains of $\mathbb{S}^2$: Construction of a mollifier for the characteristic function

 \section{Construction of a mollifier for the characteristic function}

-This section can be considered of some independent interest; it describes a method to construct an approximation of the indicator function, i.e., it gives an explicit expression for the function $1_{B,\eps}$, already mentioned, converging to the indicator function $1_B{(\cdot)}$ in $L^1(\mathbb{S}^2)$.

-For any fixed $M>0, M \in \mathbb{N}$, a general method to construct a function $ \phi (\cdot )\in C^{M}$, can be given by the B-splines approach (see \cite{M e Peccati}, pag.250), as follows.
+This section can be considered of some independent interest; it describes a method to construct an approximation of the indicator function, i.e., it gives an explicit expression for the function $1_{B,\eps}$, already mentioned, converging to the indicator function $1_B{(\cdot)}$ in $L^1(\mathbb{S}^2)$.\\\\ For any fixed $M>0, M \in \mathbb{N}$, a general method to construct a function $ \phi (\cdot )\in C^{M}$, can be given by the B-splines approach (see \cite{M e Peccati}, p.
+250), as follows.
 First of all, recall that the Bernstein polynomials are defined as

 where $t\in \lbrack 0,1],$ $i=0,\dots ,n$ and $n=1,2,\dots .$ Then, we can define polynomials

 one has that $q_{2k+1}(0)=1$ and $q_{2k+1}(1)=0.$ Moreover,

 Hence, let $r \in (0,\pi)$ and $\theta \in [0,\pi)$, for any $\eps >0$ we set